deltachat/deltachat-pages/_includes/gdpr-international.md

 # How data controllers (organizations) benefit from using Delta Chat in complying to the **GDPR**

-- **No additional information requirements** for the controller to the direct or indirect data subjects regarding any collection of address-book-data, article 13, 14 GDPR.
+- Creates **no additional information requirements** for the controller towards direct or indirect data subjects regarding any collection of address-book-data, article 13, 14 GDPR.

-- **No data protection impact assessment**  needs to be carry out for Delta Chat (Article 35 GDPR), because no particular messenger data is collected.
+- Needs **no data protection impact assessment**  to be carry out for Delta Chat (Article 35 GDPR), because it transmit no particular additional messenger data.

 - Adding Delta Chat's privacy measures to the
   **record of processing activities** can have a positive impact